danielfm/prometheus-for-developers/README.md

 function to calculate the 99th percentile across all requests to all replicas.
 You cannot do this with summaries.
-I mean, you can `avg()` the 99th percentiles of all replicas, or take the `max()`, but the value you will get will be statistically incorrect.
+I mean, you can `avg()` the 99th percentiles of all replicas, or take the `max()`, but the value you get will be statistically incorrect.

 ---

 ### Measuring Throughput

-If you are using a histogram to measure request duration, you can use the `_count` timeseries to measure throughput without having to introduce another metric.
+If you are using a histogram to measure request duration, you can use the `<basename>_count` timeseries to measure throughput without having to introduce another metric.

 For instance, if your histogram metric name is `sample_app_histogram_request_duration_seconds`, then you can use the